 Members of the group take a practical, theoretical and critical interest in managing the complexities of change, and more generally in the emergence of novelty.
 Researchers aim to deepen understanding of the effects of novelty and change, and the consequences for society, for organisations and their stakeholders, and for ordinary citizens, and policy makers.

 Our key research themes are as follows:

-Entrepreneurship – the possibilities and limits of planning to be entrepreneurial in start-up, micro, small firms and large, in the private and not-for-profit sectors.
-To develop an understanding of entrepreneurial learning and skills development in individuals, teams, organizations and clusters.
+- Entrepreneurship – the possibilities and limits of planning to be entrepreneurial in start-up, micro, small firms and large, in the private and not-for-profit sectors.
+To develop an understanding of entrepreneurial learning and skills development in individuals, teams, organisations and clusters.